-The International Service for Human Rights thanks the Permanent Mission of Australia to the UN in Geneva and the Taiwan Foundation for Democracy for their support to this project.
+The International Service for Human Rights thanks the Permanent Mission of Australia to the UN in New York for their support to this project.
 The contents of this publication are the sole responsibility of the authors and cannot be regarded as reflecting the views of the project sponsors.

-The International Service for Human Rights (ISHR) is an independent, international non-governmental organisation (NGO) which promotes and protects human rights by supporting human rights defenders and strengthening human rights standards and systems.
+The International Service for Human Rights is an independent, international non-governmental organisation (NGO) which promotes and protects human rights by supporting human rights defenders and strengthening human rights standards and systems.
 We achieve this through a strategic combination of research, advocacy, monitoring, coordination and capacity building.

-Founded in 1984, and with offices in Geneva and New York, ISHR has a proven track record of achieving human rights change: from facilitating global civil society input to the Vienna Declaration and Programme of Action (1993), and leading the development of the United Nations (UN) Declaration on Human Rights Defenders (1999), to contributing to the establishment of the UN Human Rights Council (2006), and catalysing and coordinating the adoption of the Yogyakarta Principles on Human Rights and Sexual Orientation and Gender Identity (2007).
+Founded in 1984, and with offices in Geneva and New York, ISHR has a proven track record of achieving human rights change: from facilitating global civil society input to the Vienna Declaration and Programme of Action (1993), and leading the development of the United Nations Declaration on Human Rights Defenders (1999), to contributing to the establishment of the UN Human Rights Council (2006), catalysing and coordinating the adoption of the Yogyakarta Principles on Human Rights and Sexual Orientation and Gender Identity (2007), leading the adoption of a landmark UN Human Rights Council resolution strengthening protections against reprisals (2011) and developing an influential Model National Law on Human Rights Defenders (2014-2016).

-For many years, ISHR has also played an important role in facilitating civil society access to the UN, by advocating for reform of the UN NGO Committee and its modalities towards a more expeditious, transparent and non-discriminatory accreditation process, and by accompanying NGOs as they seek to obtain UN consultative status.
+For many years, ISHR has also played an important role in facilitating civil society access to the UN, by advocating for reform of the Economic and Social Council Committee on NGOs and its modalities towards a fairer, less politicised and more expeditious accreditation process, and by accompanying NGOs as they seek to obtain consultative status.